The Hunger (collection): Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 He began as an apprentice on Savile Row, earning a reputation as an expert tailor.
 In October 1990, at the age of 21, McQueen began the masters-level course in fashion design at Central Saint Martins (CSM), a London art school.
 McQueen met a number of his future collaborators at CSM, including printmaker Simon Ungless and Sebastian Pons.
 He also cultivated an interest in outdoing fellow British designer John Galliano, whose work was known for being creative and theatrical.

 McQueen graduated with his master's in 1992.
 His degree collection, Jack the Ripper Stalks His Victims, was bought in its entirety by magazine editor Isabella Blow, who became his mentor and his muse.
 McQueen's reputation for shocking runway shows began early; the sexualised clothing and aggressive styling in his first professional show, Nihilism (Spring/Summer 1994), was described by The Independent as a "horror show".
 The follow-up, Banshee (Autumn/Winter 1994), featured a model pretending to put a finger in her vagina on the runway.
 McQueen's sixth collection, Highland Rape (Autumn/Winter 1995), drew accusations of misogyny.
 The resulting controversy is considered to be the launching point of McQueen's fame and has been credited with leading to his appointment as head designer at French luxury fashion house Givenchy.

 At the beginning of his career, McQueen had no financial backing, so his earliest collections were created on minimal budgets.
 He purchased whatever cheap fabric or fabric scraps were available.
 Collaborators often worked for minimal pay or were paid in garments.
 Some agreed to work for free because they were interested in working with McQueen and knew he could not afford to pay them anyway, while others who had been promised compensation were simply never paid.